 How Are the Cattle Raised and What are they Fed?

-Once the calves are weaned from their mothers, they are free to roam and graze in wide-open pastures, with lots of clean grass, fresh air and clean drinking water for the rest of their lives.
+Once the calves are weaned from their mothers, they are free to roam and graze in wide-open pastures, with grass, fresh air, and clean drinking water for the rest of their lives.
 The farmers also ensure that the cattle have plenty of spacious, clean shelter (enough space for them all to lie down without being trampled) for inclement weather.

-The wide open spaces and natural diet results in cattle being healthy, happy and strong.
-This produces healthy meat and bones that are packed full of collagen and minerals, free of antibiotics and hormones.
+The wide open spaces and natural diet results in quality cattle with meat and bones that contain collagen and minerals, and are free of antibiotics and hormones.